Joxit/docker-kosmtik/README.md

 }
 ```

+#### Overpass layer

+Just add "type": "overpass" and a request key with your overpass query in your Carto layer.
+The plugin will run the queries, cache them on disk, and transform the layers in normal geojson layers (see [kosmtik-overpass-layer pugin](https://github.com/kosmtik/kosmtik-overpass-layer)).

 #### Map compare

 You can add `compareUrl` key to your project.mml or your kosmtik config.yml files to set the default URL used (see [kosmtik-map-compare plugin](https://github.com/kosmtik/kosmtik-map-compare)).